nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **In Eclipse**:
-* To run all tests, right-click on the `src/test/java` folder and choose `Run as` > `JUnit Test`
+* To run all tests, right-click on the `src/test/java` folder and choose `Run as` > `JUnit Test`.
 * To run a subset of tests, you can right-click on a test package, test class, or a test and choose to run as a JUnit test.

 **Using Gradle**:
 * See [UsingGradle.md](UsingGradle.md) for how to run tests using Gradle.

-We have two types of tests:
+There are two types of tests:

-1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
+1. **GUI Tests** - These are _System Tests_ that test the entire application by simulating user actions on the GUI.
    These are in the `guitests` package.

 2. **Non-GUI Tests** - These are tests not involving the GUI.
-They include,
+They include:
    1. _Unit tests_ targeting the lowest level methods/classes. <br>
       e.g. `seedu.ggist.commons.UrlUtilTest`
    2. _Integration tests_ that are checking the integration of multiple code units